davosmith/moodle-checklist/README.txt

 The teacher can monitor all the student's progress, as they tick off each of the items in the list.
 Note: There are separate downloads for the Moodle 1.9 and 2.0+ versions of this plugin - make sure you download the correct version.

-Items can be indented and marked as optional.
+Items can be indented and marked as optional or turned into headings; a range of different colours can be used for the items.
 Students are presented with a simple chart showing how far they have progressed through the required/optional items and can add their own, private, items to the list.

 **Installation**